kelda/blimp/README.md

 1. Running `make run-cluster-controller` will automatically cause your images to get pushed to the registry running in your cluster.

+# Running Integration Tests

+The `./ci` directory contains a test that the local version of `blimp`.

+It assumes that you've already authenticated with `blimp login`, and looks for the repositories to test in your `$GOPATH`.
+Right now, it only tests `github.com/kelda/node-todo`.

+To run the tests, run `go test -v --tags ci -timeout=0 ./ci`.

 # Updating Prod

 1. Build new versions of the CLI and Docker images.